PGA-dev/grocery/README.md

 5. Python for additional Django work
 6. Git Hub for source control and versioning
 7. Docker superuser admin site
-8.pytest and unnitest to keep the code honest
+8. pytest and unnitest to keep the code honest

 ## Future Design and Implimentation